aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-ole-objects-and-online-video/_index.md

 {{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-CSharp-Programming-Documents-Document-DocumentBuilderInsertElements-GetAccessToOLEObjectRawData.cs" >}}

-### Insert OLE Object as Icon
+### Insert OLE Object as an Icon

 OLE objects can also be inserted into documents as images.

 The following code example shows how to insert OLE Object as an icon.
-For this purpose, the [DocumentBuilder](https://reference.aspose.com/words/net/aspose.words/documentbuilder/) class exposes the [InsertOleObjectAsIcon](https://reference.aspose.com/words/net/aspose.words/documentbuilder/insertoleobjectasicon/) method.
+For this purpose, the [DocumentBuilder](https://reference.aspose.com/words/net/aspose.words/documentbuilder/) class exposes the [InsertOleObjectAsIcon](https://reference.aspose.com/words/net/aspose.words/documentbuilder/insertoleobjectasicon/) method:

 {{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-CSharp-Programming-Documents-Shapes-WorkingWithShapes-InsertOLEObjectAsIcon.cs" >}}